-Our first empirical application is to data from the electronic Market of Interbank Deposit (e-MID), a market where banks can extend loans to one another for a specified term and/or collateral.
+Our first empirical application is to data from the electronic Market of Interbank Deposit (e-MID).
+In this market, banks can extend loans to one another for a specified term and/or collateral.
 Interbank markets are an important point of encounter for banks' supply and demand of extra liquidity.
-In particular, e-MID has been investigated in many papers \citep[see, for example][and references therein]{iori2008network,finger2013network,mazzarisi2017dynamic,barucca2018organization}.
-Our dataset contains the list of all credit transactions in each day from June 6, 2009 to February 27, 2015.
-In our analysis, we investigate the interbank network of overnight loans, aggregated weekly.
-We follow the literature and disregard the size of the exposures, i.e. the weights of the links.
+In particular, e-MID has been investigated in many papers \cite{iori2008network,finger2013network,mazzarisi2020dynamic,barucca2018organization}.
+Our dataset contains the list of all credit transactions on each day from June 6, 2009, to February 27, 2015.
+Our analysis investigates the interbank network of overnight loans aggregated weekly.
+We follow the literature and disregard the size of the exposures, i.e., the weights of the links.
 We thus consider a link from bank $j$ to bank $i$ present at week $t$ if bank $j$ lent money overnight to bank $i$, at least once during that week, irrespective of the amount lent.
 This results in a set of $T = 298 $ weekly aggregated networks.
-For a detailed description of the dataset, we refer the reader to \cite{barucca2018organization}.
+For a detailed dataset description, we refer the reader to Ref.~\onlinecite{barucca2018organization}.

 In recent years, the amount of lending in e-MID has significantly declined.
-In particular, as discussed in \cite{barucca2018organization}, it abruptly declined at the beginning of 2012, as a consequence of important unconventional measures (Long Term Refinancing Operations) by the European Central Bank, that guaranteed an alternative source of liquidity to European banks.
-This structural change is evident by looking at the evolution of network density in Figure \ref{fig:emid_application_data}.

-The evident non-stationary nature of the evolution of the inter-bank network is of extreme interest for our purposes.
-In fact, as mentioned in Sections \ref{sec:beta_model} and \ref{sec:SDERGM_glob_Stat}, one of the key strengths of SD-ERGM, used as a filter, is precisely the ability of recovering such non-stationary dynamics.
+In particular, it abruptly decreased at the beginning of 2012 due to important unconventional measures (Long Term Refinancing Operations) by the European Central Bank that guaranteed an alternative source of liquidity to European banks.
+The evident non-stationary nature of the evolution of the interbank network is of extreme interest to us.
+As mentioned in Sections \ref{sec:beta_model} and \ref{sec:SDERGM_glob_Stat}, one of the key strengths of SD-ERGM, used as a filter, is precisely the ability to recover such non-stationary dynamics.